-Operational Plan 2023 - 2024 Update Actions Status Comment Identify and implement business improvement initiatives to enhance commercial returns on Council's property portfolio On-Track The audit of OneCouncil's leasing data has been completed.
+Operational Plan 2023 - 2024 Update Actions Status Comment Identify and implement business improvement initiatives to enhance commercial returns on The audit of OneCouncil's leasing data has been completed.
 Additionally, the commercial portfolio allocations have been finalised, enabling the team to concentrate on rent reviews for the commercial portfolio with the goal of increasing revenue.
-Continuous improvements have been made to the digitisation and automation of work processes.
+Council's property On-Tra On-Track Continuous improvements have been made to the digitisation and automation of work processes.
 These include digitisation of the owner's consent process to deliver an improved customer experience and digitisation of routine property inspections.
 The Mobile Food Vending Trial was also completed and a Council report to be presented at the July 2024 meeting.
 This report recommends that Council adopt the policy and continue to support mobile food vending across the city.